-To prevent farm equipment from coming in contact with electric power lines, take these precautions:
+Take these precautions to prevent farm equipment from coming in contact with electric power lines:

-- Be observant of overhead power lines when moving augers or tall equipment near power lines.
+- Be observant of overhead power lines when moving augers or tall equipment.

 - Check height clearances of combines and large equipment when driving near or under power lines.